iltommi/qdb-documentation/source/reference/qdbd.rst

 .. describe:: local::chord::no_stabilization

     A read-only boolean value representing whether or not this node should stabilize upon startup.
 Even if set to true, stabilization will still occur.

+.. describe:: local::chord::min_stabilization_interval

+    The minimum wait interval between two stabilizations, in milliseconds.
+The default value is 100 ms, it is rarely needed to change this value.
+This value cannot be zero.

+.. describe:: local::chord::max_stabilization_interval

+    The maximum wait interval between two stabilizations, in milliseconds.
+Nodes disapearance will take at least that amount of time.
+The default value is 60,000 ms (one minute).
+This value must be greater than the minimum stabilization interval, and cannot be lower than 10 ms.

 .. describe:: local::chord::bootstrapping_peers